hres/node_api/Node/README.md

 ## Updating
 To add features and tweak this API, please fork the repository and refer to the comments in the code to guide you.

+## Logging
+Logs are being output to `/public/info.log` and `/public/err.log`.
+These files are exposed publically on express.static, to make to remove them form express.static, move them out of the `/public` directory and configure the morgan middleware accordingly.